-I have only used one toner at nighttime and obsessed is an understatement.
-I usually find using a chemical exfoliator at night helps my products afterwards to absorb better.
-However in the summer months i don’t like to use a harsh exfoliant, so i look for something that either exfoliates naturally, or is super gentle.
-The only toner i used all summer was the Cosrx One Step Pimple Clear Pads.
-I purchased these last year but finally incorporated them into my routine this summer, and i must say i have not looked back since.
-I actually have 2 back up’s in my stockpile.
-That’s when you know i love something when you get back up’s.
-Not only are the pre-soaked pads super-convenient, but i find because of the natural BHA ingredient (Betaine Salicylate) which is much gentler than Salicylic Acid, they work to gently exfoliate, remove excess sebum and really penetrate the pores.
+I have only used one toner and to say I am obsessed would be an understatement.
+I usually find using a chemical exfoliant helps my products to absorb better, but in the summer I don’t like to use a harsh acid.
+So I look for something that either exfoliates manually (like this) or is a very gentle acid.
+Let me introduce the Cosrx One Step Pimple Clear Pads.
+After purchasing Fall of last year, I finally incorporated them into my routine this year and I’m wondering why it took me so long?
+I now have two back up’s in my stockpile.
+That’s when you know I love something when I have back up’s.
+Not only are the pre-soaked pads super-convenient, but i find because of the natural BHA ingredient (Betaine Salicylate) which is much gentler than Salicylic Acid, they work to gently exfoliate and remove excess sebum.
 Honestly these pads pull out impurities from your pores, that are almost invisible to the naked eye.
-Even when you think your skin is clean, these will show you if anything is lurking deep within those pores still.
-I’ve noticed since incorporating these into my routine that i experience way less breakouts, and when i do break out they seem to clear up much quicker.
-Though i’m not a big fan of the slight tea tree scent (i personally hate anything menthol or minty) the results of these pads are totally worth it, and the smell doesn’t linger on the face.
-They are super gentle yet amazingly effective, and if you are someone who wants to take a break from strong acids or has sensitive skin, i highly recommend trying.
+Even when you think your skin is clean, these pads will show you if anything is lurking behind still.
+I’ve noticed since incorporating these into my routine that I experience way less breakouts, and when I do break out they seem to clear up a lot quicker.
+Though I’m not a big fan of the slight tea tree scent (I personally hate anything menthol or minty) the results of these pads are totally worth it.
+Plus the fragrance doesn’t linger.
+They are super gentle yet amazingly effective, and if you are someone who wants to take a break from strong acids or has sensitive skin, i highly recommend trying these.